leadedge/ofxWinDialog/README.md

 	HINSTANCE hInstance = GetModuleHandle(NULL);
     dialog = new ofxWinDialog(this, hinstance, hwnd, L"dialog1");

-Create a function in ofApp that will receive messages back from ofxWinDialog : :
+Create a function in ofApp that will receive messages back from ofxWinDialog.

     void ofApp::ofxWinDialogFunction(std::string title, int value);